 *Redis on ARM

-Since the Redis 4.0 version (currently in release candidate state) Redis supports the ARM processor, and the Raspberry Pi, as a main platform, exactly like it happens for Linux/x86.
+Since the Redis 4.0 version (currently in release candidate state) Redis supports the ARM processor in general, and the Raspberry Pi specifically, as a main platform, exactly like it happens for Linux/x86.
 It means that every new release of Redis is tested on the Pi environment, and that we take this documentation page updated with information about supported devices and information.
 While Redis already runs on Android, in the future we look forward to extend our testing efforts to Android to also make it an officially supported platform.

 We believe that Redis is ideal for IoT and Embedded devices for several reasons:

 - Redis has a very small memory footprint and CPU requirements.
 Can run in small devices like the Raspberry Pi Zero without impacting the overall performance, using a small amount of memory, while delivering good performance for many use cases.

 - The data structures of Redis are often a good way to model IoT/embedded use cases.
 For example in order to accumulate time series data, to receive or queue commands to execute or responses to send back to the remote servers and so forth.